anhpnv/Pocco81/README.md

 **About Me:**

--   🔭 I’m currently working on a [Catppuccino.nvim](https://github.com/Pocco81/Catppuccino.nvim) & [MerelyFmt.nvim](https://github.com/Pocco81/MerelyFmt.nvim)
+-   🔭 I’m currently working on a [Catppuccin](https://github.com/catppuccin)
 -   🌱 At the moment I'm learning Golang & JavaScript.
--   👯 Part of the developer community.
--   💬 Ask me about anything, I'd happy to answer it
+-   💬 Ask me about anything, I'd happy to answer ;)

 &#x200B;